A5hleyRich/buddypress-admin-only-profile-fields/readme.txt

 == Changelog ==

+= 1.1.1 =

+* Fix fatal error on activation
+* Adhere to WordPress coding standards

 = 1.1 =

 * Hide the _Per-Member Visibility_ options when the _Default Visibility_ is set to _Hidden_